segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 > - [Windows specific instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 > - [General npm issues](https://docs.npmjs.com/)

-So when you've installed via whatever method works best on your system, make sure you have both *node and npm* installed with the following
+So when you've installed via **whatever method works best on your system**, make sure you have both *node and npm* installed with the following
 commands:

 ```shell